algoristic/blog-articles/archive/from-xml-to-java/en.md

   </contact>
 </employee>
 ```
 Why do we use a structure like that one above?
 There is no benefit in developing a sophisticated model here, that would just be overengineering...
 Also: the above model fits my needs: We will need to make use of some basic features of XSD to develop a schema for that structure.
-These features will allow you to understand the concept of XSD and will allow you to create a schema for most XML you will face.
+These features will allow you to understand the concept of XSD and will allow you to create a schema for most XML you will ever face.

 As you can see, we will define a structure of so called "Complex Types".
 A complex type is any node that holds a value more complex, than a single `string` or `int`.
-Our `employee` is such a type, that holds subnodes of `name`, `birthday` and `contact`.
+Our `employee` is such a type, that contains subnodes of `name`, `birthday` and `contact`.
 Some nodes will have attributes, some not.
 Most of the XML is self-explaining, but here are some points, that are maybe not:
 - The attribute `gender` of `employee` holds the value of `m` in our example.
 We will create an XSD that restricts the values of `gender` to `m`, `f` and `d`.
 That is nice, because it is just semantically correct!.
 Without any programmed logic we can make sure, that we get only the correct values!
 - The type `titles` of `name` contains a list of `title`.
 This list consists of any number of titles, from none to infinite and will allow us to display any combination of educational degree.
-(We will restrict the possible values here to `Prof.` and `Dr.`, but only because of my lazyness.)
+(We will restrict the possible values here to `Prof. Dr.` and `Dr.`, but only because of my lazyness.)
 - The attribute `date` of `birthday` will be automatically validated using the `yyyy-MM-dd` format (see [w3schools.com](https://www.w3schools.com/XML/schema_dtypes_date.asp)) for more information on this).

 ### Developing the XSD